 How to make the recipe

-In a small mixing dish, combine the Boursin and mascarpone.
-Apply a layer of it inside the border.
+3. In a small mixing dish, combine the Boursin and mascarpone.
+Apply a layer of it inside the border of the pastry (C).
 Grate lemon zest over it.
+(D)

-Cook in the oven until the pastry is puffed and golden, usually 15-18 minutes.
+6. Bake until the pastry is puffed and golden, usually 15 to 18 minutes.
 Top with your choice of fresh herbs if you want.

 Storing the recipe

-Asparagus tarts are best served fresh otherwise the pastry can go soggy.
-You can reheat them if they have cooled by putting them in the oven for 10 minutes.
+This asparagus tart are best served fresh otherwise the pastry can get soggy.
+You can reheat it if it has cooled by putting it in the oven for 10 minutes.

 You may cut it into tiny squares to serve as an appetizer.
 It's delicious hot, cold, or room temperature.
 To serve as a light lunch with a salad or soup, cut the tart into 2-4 smaller pieces.
 To complete your elegant brunch, add a spring salad to each portion.